Maelstroms38/django-book/chapter-7.md

 ### Authorization Header

-:warning: In Altair, be sure to include your logged-in user's JSON web token with each requests' headers as follows:
+In Altair, be sure to include your logged-in user's JSON web token with each requests' headers as follows:

 ```
 Authorization: JWT <token>